manosbois/Prog2Game/SoundFiles/MusicFiles/Readme.txt

-This directory contains all music .wav files.
+This directory contains all music .mp3 files.